Discover Omnia

 Intranet analytics refers to the practice of tracking and analyzing how employees interact with your intranet.
 It includes monitoring user behavior, content engagement, search activity, and system performance.
 This data is essential for making informed improvements, aligning the intranet with business goals, and ensuring the platform remains relevant and effective over time.

-Which intranet metrics are most useful for measuring impact?
+Which intranet analytics and metrics are most useful for measuring impact?

 The most useful intranet metrics include the number of active users, page views, session duration, read confirmations, content freshness, search performance, and employee engagement through likes, shares, and comments.
-These metrics help evaluate adoption, usability, content effectiveness, and overall intranet impact on internal communication and productivity.
+These intranet analytics and metrics help evaluate adoption, usability, content effectiveness, and overall intranet impact on internal communication and productivity.

 How can intranet analytics improve internal communication?